xyOz-dev/Roo-Code-Docs/docs/features/custom-modes.md

 *   **A unique name and slug:** For easy identification
 *   **A role definition:** Placed at the beginning of the system prompt, this defines Roo's core expertise and personality for the mode.
 This placement is crucial as it shapes Roo's fundamental understanding and approach to tasks
 *   **Custom instructions:** Added at the end of the system prompt, these provide specific guidelines that modify or refine Roo's behavior.
-Unlike `.clinerules` files (which only add rules at the end), this structured placement of role and instructions allows for more nuanced control over Roo's responses
+Unlike `.roorules` files (which only add rules at the end), this structured placement of role and instructions allows for more nuanced control over Roo's responses
 *   **Allowed tools:** Which Roo Code tools the mode can use (e.g., read files, write files, execute commands)
 *   **File restrictions:** (Optional) Limit file access to specific file types or patterns (e.g., only allow editing `.md` files)